simiyuken/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 If size is 0 or less, the function should print only a new line Use the character # to print the triangle

+11. The prime factors of 1231952 are 2, 2, 2, 2, 37 and 2081.

+Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.

+You are allowed to use the standard library
+12. Write a function that prints an integer.

+Prototype: void print_number(int n);
+You can only use _putchar function to print
+You are not allowed to use long
+You are not allowed to use arrays or pointers
+You are not allowed to hard-code special values